pretix/pretix-docs/docs/tutorial/products.md

 We will then switch to the "price" tab and change the original price to the price of the standard ticket, i.e. 250.00 €.
 Then, we will to the "check-in and validity" tab and check the box next to "requires special attention".
 We have to provide instructions for the person operating the check-in at your event in the "check-in text" field.
-Our instruction will say the following:
+Our instructions say the following:
 "Only admit the attendee to the event if they can provide a valid student ID or member ID during check-in."
 We will then click the :btn:Save: button.

 We will now create a speaker ticket that is free, but requires manual approval before purchase.
-Navigate to [Your event] → "Products" → "Products".
+For that, we will navigate to [Event] → "Products" → "Products".
-Click the :btn:Clone: button next to the standard ticket in order to clone it.
+We will click the :btn:Clone: button next to the standard ticket in order to clone it.
-Name the new ticket "Speaker ticket", provide a translation, and change the "default price" to 0 euros.
+We will name the new ticket "Speaker ticket", provide a translation, and change the "default price" to 0 euros.
-Leave the other options on this page unchanged and click the :btn:Save and continue with more settings: button.
+We will leave the other options on this page unchanged and click the :btn:Save and continue with more settings: button.
-Check the box next to "Buying this product requires approval".
+We will check the box next to "Buying this product requires approval".
-This means that every order that arrives in your shop and includes this ticket will first enter an "approval" state.
+This means that every order that arrives in our shop and includes this ticket will first enter an "approval" state.
-You will have to manually review and approve every order that includes this ticket in order to confirm that it has been ordered by one of your invited speakers.
+We will have to manually review and approve every order that includes this ticket in order to confirm that it has been ordered by one of our invited speakers.
-Click the :btn:Save: button.
+We will then click the :btn:Save: button.

 We will now create a sticker product with multiple variations to reflect different colors: purple, black, and glitter.
-Navigate to [Your event] → "Products" → "Products".
+For that, we will navigate to [Event] → "Products" → "Products".
-Click the :btn:+ Create a new product: button.
+We will click the :btn:+ Create a new product: button.
-Name it "Sticker", set it to "non-admission product" and put it in the "Extras" category.
+We will name the product "Sticker", set it to "non-admission product" and put it in the "Extras" category.
-Under "product variations", select "product with multiple variations".
+Under "product variations", we will select "product with multiple variations".
-Select the default price, in our case, 5 euros.
+We will set the default price to 5.00 €.
-Then click :btn:Save and continue with more settings:.
+Then, we will click :btn:Save and continue with more settings:.

-Next, click on the "Variations" tab.
+Next, we will click on the "Variations" tab.
 There should be one variant called "Standard" here.
-Click on the name to expand the settings for that variant.
-Change the name to "Purple".
+We will click the name to expand the settings for that variant and change the name to "Purple".
-You do not need to change any other settings here.
+We do not need to change any other settings here.
-Then scroll down and click the :btn:+ Add a new variation: button.
+Then, we will scroll down and click the :btn:+ Add a new variation: button.
-Name it "Black" and keep the other settings the way they are.
+We will name this new variation "Black" and keep the other settings the way they are.
-Repeat the same process for the "Glitter" color variation and set the "default price" option for that variant to 7.50 euros.
+We will repeat the same process for the "Glitter" color variation and set the "default price" option for that variant to 7.50 €.
-Then click :btn:Save:.
+Then, we will click :btn:Save:.

 ## Creating and editing quotas